avera1988/Genome_Assembly_lecture/Doc/spades.md

 *As the scritp keep a tab in the header we need to remove it with sed*

-Now we can check the stats
+Now we can check the coverage stats

 ```console
 (base) [veraponcedeleon.1@u032 comparaciones_IDBA_SPADES]$ perl ../../../Genome_Assembly_lecture/Scripts/coverage.spades.pl contigs.one.1000